On this page

 To get started with Realm Database, try our Local-only Quick Start.

-Realm apps are backends for client applications hosted by MongoDB in the cloud.
-They provide the ability to synchronize data stored in Realm Database, called Realm Sync, as well as a layer of backend functionality collectively called App Services.
-The MongoDB Realm Java SDK optionally contains the ability to access these Realm apps running in the cloud.
-In addition to local Realm Database in the SDK, Realm apps provide the following functionality:
+Atlas App Services is a backend for client applications hosted by MongoDB in the cloud.
+Individual backends, known as Apps, provide the ability to synchronize data stored in Realm Database as well as a layer of backend functionality including user accounts and backend logic.
+The Realm Java SDK optionally contains the ability to access these Apps running in the cloud.
+In addition to local Realm Database in the SDK, Apps provide the following functionality:

-Automatically sync data between realms on client devices and your backend MongoDB Atlas data store with Realm Sync:
+Automatically sync data between realms on client devices and your backend MongoDB Atlas data store with Device Sync:

-- Execute logic in your backend Realm app from a client application using Functions.
+Execute logic in your backend App from a client application using Functions.

-- React to events in your backend Realm app using Triggers.
+React to events in your backend App using Triggers.

-To get started with MongoDB Realm, try the our Quick Start with Sync.
+To get started with Realm, try the our Quick Start with Sync.

-For practical code samples of common tasks in Realm Database and Realm apps, take a look at the Examples.
+For practical code samples of common tasks in Realm Database and Apps, take a look at the Examples.

 Realm Apps Examples